hsf-training/hsf-training-reana-webpage/_episodes/01-introduction.md

 The more interesting use case is "reusable analyses", i.e. testing the same theory on new data, or altering the theory and reinterpreting old data.

-Another possible point of view on the computational reproducibility is provided by the PRIMAD model:
+Another perspective on computational reproducibility is provided by the PRIMAD model:
 [source](https://drops.dagstuhl.de/opus/volltexte/2016/5817/pdf/dagrep_v006_i001_p108_s16041.pdf)

 <img src="{{ page.root }}/fig/primad-model.png" width="60%" />